shadowsocks/shadowsocks-windows/CONTRIBUTING.md

 Issues
 ------

-1. Only bugs and feature requests are accepted here.
-2. Nobody has reported any bugs but posted a lot of questions in the last few months.
+1. Nobody has reported any bugs but posted a lot of questions in the last few months.
 So we're closing the issue tracker.